Manitoba Highway 5: Route description

 PTH 5 has intersections with PTH 19 and PR 462 before passing through the town of McCreary, which it bypasses along its western side to have an intersection with PTH 50 and PR 361.
 It enters the Municipality of Ste.
 Rose and has an intersection with PR 480 near Laurier.
 The highway shares a concurrency with PR 360 before entering the town of Ste.
 Rose du Lac and immediately having an intersection with PTH 68 in the middle of a sharp curve, where PTH 5 switches cardinal directions from north-south to east-west.
 PTH 5 bypasses downtown to the south, where it has an intersection with PR 276 and crosses a river, before beginning to parallel the southern shore of Dauphin Lake as it crosses into the Rural Municipality of Lakeshore.

 PTH 5 heads west to have another intersection with PR 480 before passing just to the south of Ochre River, where it has an intersection with PTH 20 and PR 582, before crossing the Ochre River and entering the Rural Municipality of Dauphin.
 The highway leaves Dauphin Lake, becoming concurrent with PTH 10 and the two head north to pass by Lt.
 Col W.G.
 (Billy) Barker VC Airport before crossing Edwards Creek and bypassing the city of Dauphin along its southern and western sides, having intersections with PTH 5A / PTH 10A.
 They have an intersection with PR 274 before crossing into the Gilbert Plains Municipality.

-PTH 10 splits off and heads north at a creek crossing near Ashville, with PTH 5 heading west, crossing the Wilson River and traveling through the town of Gilbert Plains, where it has another intersection PR 274.
+PTH 10 splits off and heads north at a creek crossing near Ashville, with PTH 5 heading west, crossing the Wilson River and travelling through the town of Gilbert Plains, where it has another intersection PR 274.
 It crosses into the Grandview Municipality and travels up a valley between Duck Mountain Provincial Park and Riding Mountain National Park, where it passes through the town of Grandview, where it has an intersection with PR 366 and crosses the Valley River.
 PTH 5 travels through the Tootinaowaziibeeng Treaty Reserve as it crosses into the Municipality of Roblin.

-PTH 5 has intersections with PR 583, 584, and 591 before traveling straight through the center of the town of Roblin, where it shares an extremely short concurrency with PTH 83.
+PTH 5 has intersections with PR 583, 584, and 591 before travelling straight through the centre of the town of Roblin, where it shares an extremely short concurrency with PTH 83.
 The highway has an intersection with PR 484 before climbing across the Assiniboine River valley (now occupied by the Lake of the Prairies) and crossing the border into Saskatchewan at the intersection with PR 482.
 The highway continues west as Saskatchewan Highway 10 (Hwy 10) towards Yorkton.

 The entire length of Manitoba Provincial Trunk Highway 5 is a rural, two-lane, paved highway.